-4.6 Motherboard
+4.5 Motherboard

-The motherboard is the large board in the upper chassis interconnecting the audio processor/stereo generator board or the optional receiver module or the Omnia digital audio processor to the RF exciter and metering circuits.
+The motherboard is the large board in the upper chassis interconnecting the audio processor/ stereo generator board or the optional receiver module to the RF exciter and metering circuits.
 The motherboard provides the interconnections for this boards, eliminating the need for a wiring harness, and provides input/output filtering.
 The RF exciter and Metering circuits are an integral part of the motherboard and are no longer separate boards as in past transmitter designs.